Native IOS

 The SDK supports ios-arm64 (iOS devices) and ios-arm64-simulator (M1 chip simulators).
 It currently doesn't support ios-ax86_64-simulator (Intel chip simulators).

-2. Import the SDK
+2. Import the SDKarrow-up-right

 Import the SDK by adding the following line to the top of your project file: